 Uncommon side effects that may affect up to 1 in 100 people include:

-There are some simple things you can do try and help with the side effects like drinking plenty of water, eating a simple diet and getting plenty of rest to allow your body to recover.
+There are some simple things you can do try to help with the side effects, such as drinking plenty of water, eating a simple diet and getting enough rest to allow your body to recover.
 You can also use unscented cream to help with itching and flaking skin.